 I am never building another house.
 I am never moving.
 When people tell me I should do such-and-such to increase its resale value I assure them that I plan on dying in this home.

 The week after the plumber put in water pipes we had our first freeze of the year and my pipes burst.
 The day before the electrician came a tree fell across my power line.
-I don’t think the homesteaders had many more problems that I’ve had.
+I don’t think the homesteaders had many more problems than I’ve had.
 This year I worked on the Forest Service’s wagon train commemorating the Oregon Trail’s Sesquicentennial, so I know they didn’t.
 For one thing, they didn’t have to get loans.

 It took six months before a bank seriously looked at my application.
 Mr. Hamilton, the vice president of the Bank of Newport, called while I was digging ditches to put lines in for my septic system, the greatest trenching project since World War I. I was a muddy mess.
 “Can you come right over?” he asked.
 I said that at the moment I didn’t look like somebody you’d loan money to.
 He promised to not judge me on appearances.
 When I got to the bank he said: “Your loan has been approved if you can solve your water problem.”